 After close review and evaluation of the available options, the Jefferson County School District first elected to implement a hybrid of options.
 However, after disaggregation of student performance data, further problem-solving discussions, review of our needs assessment and guidance from our DA Regional Educational Director, we are requesting an opportunity to develop and implement a separate turnaround plan for Jefferson county Elementary, utilizing Option 1 - District-Managed Turnaround.
 In order for us to successfully support Jefferson County Elementary School in the implementation of this option, we must employ a curriculum specialist.
-The district does not currently employ a Curriculum Specialist whose duty would be overseeing the Turn Around Plan.
+The superintendent has identified an employee who has expertise in the area of curriculum and instruction.
+The employee currently serves as an ELA teacher at the secondary level.
+A work plan is being established to ensure that we are addressing the issues identified in the area of curriculum and instruction.
+The individual will be new to the position and given the significant tasks that we face, we must concentrate on providing guidance and support to the schools.
 As a district we believe that this positon is critical to the success of the District-Managed Turnaround Option.

-The individual will be new to the position and given the significant tasks that we face, we must concentrate on providing guidance and support to the schools.
+In addition to the curriculum specialist, the district has identified a consultant who will provide professional development to build the capacity of the assistant principals.
+A contract, including cost and scope of work, is being drafted.

 Jefferson County School District is a very small district whose geographic location does not support the Closure Option.
 This option would require transporting students to neighboring districts.
 This option would increase the amount of time students would be transported to school exponentially.
 The significant increase in transportation time would put an undue stress on the students, especially those with special needs.
 In order to identify a company that has a proven record of effectiveness as a Charter, the district would need a substantial timeframe with which to conduct a review.
 Presently, the district wishes to maintain its current Board of Education and continue the partnership to improve education in Jefferson.

 Student assessment data and teacher performance data clearly indicate the need to focus on teaching and learning in order to improve student performance.
 The Jefferson County School District has successfully identified a committed, dedicated and passionate school principal who has dedicated his career to improving the school system in Jefferson County.
 The current school principal has a proven record of effectiveness in turning around failing schools as demonstrated by the improved school grade in a prior assignment and as noted in Jefferson County Elementary School's progress from a school grade of "F" in 2013-2014 to a school letter grade of "D" in 2014-2015, when he became principal.
 Jefferson students need leaders who are willing to stay the course and who believe our students can compete at the highest levels.

 Further, an instructional leader at the district level is essential for district and student growth.
 To this end, we believe it is necessary to implement Turnaround Option #1, District-managed Turnaround.